Women Who’ve Been There Say Abortion Doesn’t Help, Causes More Harm

 Too often on the abortion issue we are given false choices.
 The choice in this situation is not solely between an abortion or a dangerous delivery.
 Since she has come to international attention, I am sure that there would be those willing to provide care and comfort to this young girl if she wants to continue her pregnancy.
 With social support, good nutrition, and prenatal care, the odds are great that she will remain healthy as she delivers a healthy baby.
 An open adoption might allow the girl to maintain a relationship with the child, who is also a victim of the crime of incest.

 The sexual abuse of women and girls is a worldwide problem.
-Sadly, when a victim of rape or incest becomes pregnant, instead of receiving real help with the goal of helping her heal from the trauma, she is often encouraged or even forced to abort — often to cover up and continue the abuse.
-Abortion advocates and some “human rights” groups have used the cases of pregnant victims to demand that countries overturn their abortion laws.
+Sadly, when girls and women who are victims of rape or incest become pregnant, as in the case of the 13-year-old girl in India, they are often encouraged or forced to abort — sometimes to cover up and continue the abuse — instead of being given real help to heal from this trauma.
+Further, abortion advocates and some “human rights” groups have used the cases of pregnant victims to demand that countries overturn their abortion laws.
 But abortion will do nothing to help the already traumatized victims, and can only cause additional harm.

 In the book Victims and Victors, one of the survivors, Jackie, wrote: